Finding your iPad Pro low on power, you put the tablet on your charger as usual. But much to your dismay, your device isn’t charging at all…

-Side Note: All the solutions mentioned below can apply to any iPad.
+Note: All solutions mentioned below apply to any iPad.
 So, irrespective of which iPadOS device you have, you can try them out to resolve the problem.

 First things first, let your iPad Pro charge with complete peace of mind.
-I mean do not stream videos, listen to music or keep apps open when the device is charging.
+I mean take a break from streaming videos, listening to music, or keeping apps open when the device is charging.
 Also, turn off location tracking as it’s known to drain plenty of power.
 This solution does sound funny but in practicality, it does work in speeding up charging.
 So, there shouldn’t be any harm in trying it out.

-To kill an app on your iPad, swipe up from the bottom of the screen and pause along the middle of the screen.
+To kill an app on your iPad, swipe up from the bottom of the screen to the middle.
 After that, swipe up on the app’s card to close it.

-To disable location tracking, open Settings app → Privacy → Location Services.
-Next, turn off the switch.
-Now, try to charge your device as usually to see if the “iPad Pro won’t charge” problem is gone.
+To disable location tracking, open Settings → Privacy → Location Services.
+Next, turn the switch off.
+Now, try to charge your device as usual to see if you’ve fixed the iPad that wouldn’t charge.

-Yeah, it’s the same little hack that we mostly remember whenever our device runs into some common problems like apps crashing and touchscreen unresponsiveness.
-Therefore, give it a try as it does have the knack of shooting out charging problem as well.
+Yeah, it’s the same little hack that we remember whenever our device runs into some common problems like apps crashing or touchscreen unresponsiveness.
+Give it a try as it does have a knack of eliminating the charging problem as well.

 On iPad Pro With Home button: Press and hold the top button and the Home button simultaneously until the Apple logo appears.

 Another trick that you should try is to use a wall power outlet.
-Comparatively, it can charge the iPad faster and also more efficiently.
+Comparatively, it can charge the iPad faster and more efficiently.
 So, plug your USB charging cable into a USB power adapter.
 After that, plug the adapter into the wall to kickstart charging.
 Now, lock the iPad screen and wait for 10-15 minutes.
-Then, check if the device has begun to charge.
+Then, check if the device begins to charge.

-- While using a wall power outlet, make sure there is a firm connection between your charging cable, USB wall adapter as well as wall outlet/AC power cable
+- While using a wall power outlet, make sure there’s a firm connection between your charging cable, USB wall adapter, and wall outlet/AC power cable.

-- When you are charging your iPad through a computer, plug your charging cable into a USB 2.0/3.0 port, ensuring that the computer is not in the sleep mode.
+- When you’re charging your iPad through a computer, plug your charging cable into a USB 2.0/3.0 port, ensuring that the computer isn’t in sleep mode.
 Make sure not to use the USB ports on your keyboard.
-Plug your cable into a powered USB hub or certified docking station
+Plug your cable into a powered USB hub or certified docking station.

-Solution #5: Getting Accessory Not Certified Error?
-Check Your Cable
+5. Getting Accessory Not Certified error?
+Check your cable

 If you want to buy a certified USB cable, explore our roundups:

-From what I have experienced, I can say that the charging issue generally occurs due to three prime reasons:
+From what I’ve experienced, the charging issue generally occurs due to three prime reasons:

-- A random glitch: It can be mostly sorted out with a force restart
+- A random glitch: Most of the time, it can be sorted out with a force restart.

 - Software bug: At times, it’s none other than buggy software that prevents a device from charging normally.
-As outlined above, the software update is the better way to get rid of such bugs
+As outlined above, the software update is the best way to get rid of such bugs.

 You may want to catch up with these posts as well: